Mitgorakh/snow/README.md

 ### colors

 This theme should work in 256-color and true-color terminals.
-The following may be necessary in vimrc:
+You may need the following setting in your vimrc:

 ```
 set termguicolors